jeff-makes/trih-vault/docs/PRD-Pipeline.md

 - Do we need additional metadata (e.g., guest bios) that could be programmatically derived from show notes?
 (Requires further discovery.)
 - Should we expose cleaned Markdown or plain text only?
 (Decide based on downstream consumer preferences.)
 - Are there thresholds for delaying LLM enrichment when OpenAI rate limits occur?
 (Potential future enhancement.)

+## 22. Slugging & Normalization Algorithm
+- `toSlug(str)` MUST:
+  1. Normalise the input string using Unicode NFKD, decomposing accented characters.
+  2. Strip all diacritic marks from the decomposed string.
+  3. Convert the result to lower-case ASCII.
+  4. Replace any sequence of one or more characters that are not `a–z` or `0–9` with a single hyphen (`-`).
+  5. Trim leading and trailing hyphens from the final output.
+- Example: `toSlug("Napoléon III") === "napoleon-iii"`.
+- Use this helper whenever generating the slug portion of a `seriesId` or similar identifiers.

+## 22. Security & Data Privacy
+- The pipeline processes public RSS content only and must never ingest or store Personally Identifiable Information (PII).
+- CI logs and runtime logging must redact API keys and avoid printing full LLM prompts or responses; log only item identifiers, status, and metadata such as latency.
+- Treat the guidance here as non-negotiable guardrails for both local runs and CI executions.